Answers to common questions about executive coaching and mediation.

 In between sessions, in our 15-minute coaching calls you can get support or accountability, troubleshoot an unexpected problem, or fine tune a planned action.
 I’ll check in on your stress level and help you shift gears to stay on course.

-We’ll also celebrate moments of calm and of confident self-awareness, and notice how you got there.
+We’ll also celebrate moments of calm and of confident self-awareness, and notice how you got there so you can do it again!

 Typical coaching commitments start at 3 to 6 months.
 Many clients choose an annual contract which allows me to provide on-call, ongoing support.
-I often become an integral part of their team; a trusted advisor as challenges in their professional lives continue to evolve.
+I often become an integral part of the team; a trusted advisor as challenges in your professional life continue to evolve.

 I follow standard confidentiality practices among professional coaches and mediators.
 Here’s what you can expect: